spotify/dh-virtualenv/doc/tutorial.rst

 This tutorial will guide you through setting up your first project using *dh-virtualenv*.
 Having some knowledge on how Debian packages work won't hurt, but it is not necessary a mandatory requirement.
-You also need some basic build tools, so I recommend installing the `build-essential` package.
+You also need some basic build tools, so it is recommended to install `build-essential` and `devscripts` packages.

 Step 1: Install dh-virtualenv